Black Friday Gaming Deals – What to expect and deals live now | Trusted Reviews

 Best Xbox One Deals – GAME

-GAME has some fantastic bundles on offer this year, and this is possibly one of the best out there right now.
+GAME has some fantastic bundles on offer this year, and this is possibly one of the best out there right now for sheer value for money.

-1TB Xbox One S with Shadow of the Tomb Raider, Dishonored: Death of the Outsider, Overwatch Game of the Year Edition and NOW TV

-1TB Xbox One S with Shadow of the Tomb Raider, Dishonored: Death of the Outsider, Overwatch Game of the Year Edition and NOW TV

-Yet another console banger from GAME, this bundle is definitely one for fans of adventure games

-1TB Xbox One X with Forza Horizon 4 + Forza 7 + Overwatch GOTY Edition + NOW TV
+1TB Xbox One S with Fortnite + Forza Horizon 4 + Prey and NOW TV

-1TB Xbox One X with Forza Horizon 4 + Forza 7 + Overwatch GOTY Edition + NOW TV
+1TB Xbox One S with Fortnite + Forza Horizon 4 + Prey and NOW TV

-Those looking for a 4K console and two diverse titles will find a lot to love with this one.
+If Fortnite is more to your liking than Black Ops 4, you might be better suited with this great bundle from GAME.

-Xbox One X 1TB with Shadow of the Tomb Raider + Call of Duty: WWII + NOW TV
+1TB Xbox One X with Shadow of the Tomb Raider + Forza Horizon 4 + NOW TV

-Xbox One X 1TB with Shadow of the Tomb Raider + Call of Duty: WWII + NOW TV
+1TB Xbox One X with Shadow of the Tomb Raider + Forza Horizon 4 + NOW TV

-Once again, this 4K console bundle offers a duo of very different games for an excellent price.
+This is, by far, GAME's best bundle for the Xbox One X. Two top-tier games and a NOW TV voucher make for some crazy value for money.

 Best PS4 Deals – GAME